 Students admitted to the graduate program are guaranteed up to five years of full financial support (up to four years for the MFA; up to two years for the MA).
 Unlike many other graduate programs, all of UA English’s admitted students qualify for Graduate Assistantships, which include a stipend paid over nine months (currently $15,930), and full payment of up to 15 credit hours of graduate tuition.
 Individual programs additionally offer one-time or ongoing stipend enhancements from our Capote, Loomis, and Harrison funds, and there are a variety of additional fellowship opportunities as well.

 For information regarding current Graduate School policy on Graduate Assistant health coverage, please consult the Graduate School directly.
 The Graduate School will provide single-coverage health insurance for each qualified assistantship, based on the FTE (Full-Time Equivalency, or number of assigned work hours) of the appointment.

 First-year Graduate Assistants with fewer than 18 hours of prior graduate coursework in English will be assigned to work in the Writing Center, serve under the supervision of a faculty member as small section discussion leaders for 200-level literature lecture courses, or be assigned other duties as appropriate.

-In the second year and beyond, Graduate Assistants routinely teach two courses per semester.
-One begins one’s teaching life at Alabama as an instructor of first-year writing (typically two sections in the fall and one in the spring semester).
+In the second year and beyond, Graduate Assistants usually teach a 1-2 or 2-1 course load of first-year writing (typically two sections in the fall and one in the spring semester).
 In this first year of teaching, GAs receive ongoing training and support from the department’s composition specialists.
 Later, GAs are eligible to request other appropriate teaching opportunities, such as literature surveys, advanced composition courses, and creative writing courses.

 Fellowships and Awards